(866) 615-9507

 Qualifying for Residual Disability Benefits in PA

-The language of a residual disability benefit rider can vary from one policy to another.
+The language of a residual disability benefits rider can vary from one policy to another.
 Thus, so can the terms and conditions of a rider.

-For example, many policies require applicants to lose a certain percentage of income before they can qualify for a residual disability benefit.
-Often, a policy will require a 20 percent drop from pre-injury income before an applicant will qualify.
+For example, many policies require applicants to lose some income before qualifying for residual disability benefits.
+Often, a policy will need a 20 percent drop from pre-injury income before an applicant will qualify.

 You may also have to provide documentation showing how a disability limits your ability to work.
-The insurance company needs to ensure you’re not “gaming the system” to work an easier job without a major income reduction.
+The insurance company must ensure you’re not “gaming the system” to work an easier job without a major income reduction.

 Documenting Income Reduction to Qualify for a Residual Disability Benefit